nfergu/memalot/README.md

 ### Example Prompts<a id="example-prompts"></a>

 Before you can use the MCP server, you'll need to generate some reports if you haven't already.
-See the [Getting Started](#getting-started) section for more details.
+See the [Getting Started](#getting-started) section for more details, or try pointing your AI tool at the [Memalot documentation](https://pypi.org/project/memalot/) and asking it to do this for you.

 Here are some things you can ask the MCP server to do: